Kernix13/beginner-git-commands/README.md

 **Note**: Large repos like the one for freeCodeCamp will have fields created in the pull request text area that I reference in the steps above.
 A smaller repo that you are contributing to may not have that setup.
 In the latter case, be as descriptive but concise as possible - don't write a book!

 Also, if you scroll further down on the page you will see all the changes you made.
-And after clicking the "Create pull request" button you will be taken to the source repo showing your pull request, other pull requests, the conversations for each, etc. Also check the tabs like **Files** and **Commits**.
+And after clicking the "Create pull request" button you will be taken to the source repo showing your pull request, other pull requests, the conversations for each, etc. Also, check the tabs **Checks**, **Files changed** and **Commits**.

 ### Replies to your pull request